 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Daniel Walter's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Daniel Walter, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-When he is feeling anxious, Daniel Walter needs a restoration of self-confidence and order through the careful fulfilling of school and domestic tasks, for it is through his relationship with the physical world that he renews his sense of confidence, independence and security.
-This [...]
+Yet he also possesses a powerful imagination, and there is likely to be a certain tension between these two sides of his developing personality which would benefit from the support and understanding of those around him.
+You may find that this imaginative but unpredictable [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Daniel Walter's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-His ability to devote himself wholeheartedly to something outside himself is unusual in one so young, and the ordinary self-centredness and subjectivity of childhood seem somehow lacking in the face of his strangely mature loyalty.
-Throughout his life he will need to feel [...] [..]
+During childhood this inner spirit may reveal itself as a rare capacity for dedication to whomever or whatever he cares for whether this is a beloved parent, a sibling, a pet or a friend.
+His ability to devote himself wholeheartedly to something outside himself is unusual [...] [..]
+Yet he has a secret inner life which may sometimes make him restless, irritable and discontented without any apparent reason.
 He may have unaccountable moods of deep melancholy, or phases when nothing can please him and whatever he wants is always what he hasn't got.
-During such periods he may be anything but sensible, and may be very difficult to deal with because of his impatience and fractious [...]
+During [...]
 Hidden traits [..]
-Consequently everything that takes place within his imaginary world is larger than life, and he always plays the heroic part.
-He is the child of royalty, or of divine parentage; he has a great and unique destiny which makes him different from other children; he will not [...]
+He has a private fantasy world in which he is the main indeed, the only character in the play, and other people are mere extensions of his own needs, existing solely for his gratification.
+This intensely egocentric quality is not, however, mere "selfishness", but reflects [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future